What Foods Make Arthritis Worse?

 Salt

-Everyone knows that too much salt intake can cause edema, or water retention.
-However, did you know that too much salt could also cause inflammation inside the joints?
-The Institute of Medicine recommends adults consume between 1500 mg and 2300 mg of sodium each day.
-Those suffering with arthritis may benefit from reducing sodium consumption down to 1500 mg.
-You can keep your sodium consumption in check by avoiding prepared meals, sandwich meats and other sodium rich foods.
+Everyone knows that too much salt intake can cause edema or water retention.
+However, did you know that too much salt could cause joint inflammation?
+The Institute of Medicine recommends adults consume between 1500 and 2300 mg of sodium daily.
+Those suffering from arthritis may benefit from reducing sodium consumption to 1500 mg.
+You can keep your sodium consumption in check by avoiding prepared meals, sandwich meats, and other sodium-rich foods.
 Read labels carefully when purchasing groceries.
-Many people are surprised to find added salt in items, such as tomato juice and canned vegetables.
+Many people are surprised to find added salt in items such as tomato juice and canned vegetables.

 Gluten

-Those suffering with arthritis have an increased risk of developing gluten sensitivities.
-When a gluten sensitivity occurs, inflammation can be found throughout the body.
+Those suffering from arthritis have an increased risk of developing gluten sensitivities.
+When gluten sensitivity occurs, inflammation can be found throughout the body.
 This inflammation is a direct result of the body's response to gluten.
 The body then begins to attack itself, thus destroying the villi in the small intestine.
-Gluten comes from numerous grain sources and can be found in baked goods as well as products you would never think of, such as soups, puddings and gravies.
+Gluten comes from numerous grain sources and can be found in baked goods and products you would never think of, such as soups, puddings, and gravies.
 Read labels carefully when shopping and avoid products containing gluten to help minimize arthritic episodes.

 Oils